Afghanistan: Taliban offensive puts Iran in a bind | DW | 12.08.2021

 Afghan border guards have also fled to Iran after surrendering their weapons to Iranian border guards.

 Until early June, Iran had deported fleeing Afghan soldiers back to Kabul.
 The Afghan government had officially requested their extradition, an Iranian army spokesperson confirmed in mid-July.
-Iran does not want to have conflict with either the Afghan government in Kabul or the Taliban.
+Iran does not want conflict with the Afghan government in Kabul, nor with the Taliban.

 Iran shares a 950-kilometer-long (590 miles) rugged border with Afghanistan that is difficult to secure given the tough geographical conditions in the region.